huggingface/dataset-viewer/README.md

 - the load percentage (the max of the 1m/5m/15m load divided by the number of cpus \*100) is below `MAX_LOAD_PCT` (defaults to 50%)
 - the memory (RAM + SWAP) on the machine is below `MAX_MEMORY_PCT` (defaults to 60%)

+Also specify `HF_TOKEN` with a read token (see https://huggingface.co/settings/token) to allow the worker to download gated models from the hub.
+Defaults to empty.

 To warm the cache, ie. add all the missing Hugging Face datasets to the queue:

 ```bash